 Every member of the Association appoints a representative who attends the Annual General Meeting once a year.
 This group is responsible for making fundamental decisions regarding the Association such as:

-- passing the statute and other laws of the Association;
+- passing the statute (available in German language only) and other laws of the Association;

 - accepting new members;

 - determining the tasks of the Association in terms of its intended purpose.

 European Coordinating Committee

 The European Coordinating Committee (EKA) acts as the Association’s board.
 Each area of social insurance designates one executive director or board member as a full member of the Coordinating Committee.
 Chairmanship alternates between the chair and the first and second deputy chairs on 1 July each year.

 German Pension Insurance (DRV Bund)